 Porsche 911 review - MPG, CO2 and running costs

-It’s no surprise that with this level of performance on offer, the desirability and the price, that the 911 falls into the top group 50 insurance bracket no matter whether you go for the two or four-wheel drive option.
+It’s no surprise that with this level of performance on offer, the desirability and the price, that the 911 falls into the top group 50 insurance bracket no matter which model you’re after.
 That means it’ll not be a cheap car to insure, but then neither are its rivals at this level of the market.

-For our sample driver – a 43-year-old male living in Oxfordshire with three points on their licence – expect to pay around £1,000.
+For our sample driver – a 43-year-old male living in Oxfordshire with three points on their licence – expect to pay around £1,000 a year.
 Of course, this could vary depending on your driving history, age, where you live and how many points you have.

 In this review

 - 1Porsche 911 reviewIt’s the consummate sports car for a reason.
 The 911 is beautifully built, engaging to drive, desirable and available in just about any form you could wish for

 - 2Engines, performance and driveAll 911s have impressive performance, but different engines respond in different ways

 - 3MPG, CO2 and Running Costs - currently readingStringent emissions regulations continue to put the squeeze on Porsche’s engines, but that does yield improved efficiency